-Vitamin B12 is important for our cells, for blood formation, our brain and much more.
-Nevertheless, we often don't notice that our reserves are slowly depleting for years.
+What is vitamin B12?
+Vitamin B12 is absolutely crucial for our cells, for blood formation, our brain and much more.
+Nevertheless, we often don’t notice that our reserves are slowly depleting for years.
 The good news is that you can monitor your vitamin B12 levels regularly and react to a deficiency early by adjusting your diet or supplement intake.

-A lack of vitamin B12 is considered a typical vegan disorder - but it does not only affect them.
-One thing is for certain: The vitamin is mainly found in animal foods.
+A lack of vitamin B12 is commonly considered a typical vegan disorder – but it does not only affect vegans.
+One thing is for certain: this B vitamin is mainly found in animal foods.
 Anyone who follows a vegan diet is strongly advised to do so with vitamin B12 supplements.
-But even some vegetarians and omnivores lack vitamin B12.
-Really large amounts are mainly found in offal and fish, i.e. in foods that are not on the menu of many meat eaters.
-The risk groups also include pregnant women, the elderly, people with pancreatitis and diabetes mellitus type 2.
+But even some vegetarians and meat-eaters lack vitamin B12.
+Really large amounts are mainly found in offal and fish – that is, in foods that are not always a favourite dish for many.
+People also at risk of vitamin B12 deficiency also includes pregnant women, the elderly, people with pancreatitis and type 2 diabetes.

-Vitamin B12 it is an essential vitamin.
-This means that your body cannot produce it itself and you have to consume it through food.
+Vitamin B12 is an essential vitamin.
+This means that your body cannot produce it itself, and you have to consume it through food.
 Like the other B vitamins, it is also a water-soluble vitamin.
 Water-soluble vitamins are regularly excreted through the kidneys and urine.
 As a rule, they have to be continually consumed because the body cannot store them.
-With one exception: studies have shown that your body can store vitamin B12 in the liver for two to six years.
+Studies have however shown that your body can store vitamin B12 in the liver for two to six years.

 Vitamin B12 is very sensitive to air and light.
-When you prepare a meal, for example by cooking, foods will lose about twelve per cent of their vitamin B12 content on average.
+When you prepare a meal – for example, by cooking, foods will lose about 12 per cent of their vitamin B12 content on average.

 Vitamin B12 plays an important role in numerous metabolic processes.
 It is involved in folate metabolism, blood formation and the breakdown of fatty acids, among other things.

-Additional central metabolic processes that involve vitamin B12:
+Additional central metabolic processes that involve vitamin B12 include:

 - DNA formation